wleoncio/GLFM/README.md

         - Go to the cloned repo "~/GLFM/src" and unzip RcppGSLExample.zip

-        - In terminal run: R build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)
+        - In terminal run: R CMD build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)

-        - In terminal run: R install RcppGSLExample+_$VERSION+tar.gz
+        - In terminal run: R CMD INSTALL RcppGSLExample+_$VERSION+tar.gz

         - Open R and load the package: library("RcppGSLExample")